HewlettPackard/oneview-ansible/README.md

 **Facts**

-Modules that implement facts follow the same rules of any other modules, but the filenames have a suffix: "_facts", for example: **oneview_fc_network_facts**
+Modules that implement facts follow the same rules of any other modules, but the filenames have a suffix: "\_facts", for example: **oneview_fc_network_facts**

+## Testing

+The basic test execution can be achieved by executing the `build.sh` file.

+Please refer to [TESTING.md](TESTING.md) for further testing information.